Raghavan23/milkshake-menu/README.md

 A simple React project that displays a stylish milkshake menu.
 The menu items are rendered dynamically from a JavaScript data array, with support for conditional UI (sold-out states, open/close hours).
 Built to practice React components, props, conditional rendering, and styling.

-Of course!
-Here’s a nice **README.md draft** you can use for your Milkshake Menu project:

----

 # 🥤 Shakes & Co. – Milkshake Menu

 A simple React project that displays a stylish milkshake menu with dynamic data.
 Built to practice **React components, props, conditional rendering, and styling**.

----

 ## 🚀 Features